imuncle/gitblog/README_en.md

-title|Fill in the title of your personal website instruction|Fill in the profile of your website server_link|Fill in your server address, if there is no server to fill in 'http://119.23.8.25/gh-oauth-server.php' menu|Fill in the names and links in the menu on the right friends|Fill in the friendship chain of your website (optional) icons|Fill in the informations of the icons that you want to show at the bottom (optional)
+title|Fill in the title of your personal website instruction|Fill in the profile of your website server_link|Fill in your server address, if there is no server to fill in 'http://119.23.8.25/gh-oauth-server.php' filter|Fill in the issue filter rule.
+You can filter your issues by creator or issue state (open or close). menu|Fill in the names and links in the menu on the right friends|Fill in the friendship chain of your website (optional) icons|Fill in the informations of the icons that you want to show at the bottom (optional)